 After graduating high school, Miriam began classical violin studies at the Vancouver Academy of Music.
 Upon completing a Bachelor of Music degree at the University of Victoria in 2006, and freelancing as a classical musician for a few years, Miriam found herself drawn to fiddle music; Irish, Appalachian, swing and bluegrass, the roots music which has come to inspire her current playing, projects and compositions.

-Miriam is currently performing with partner Jeff Dill as Old Paint Duo, The Sweet Lowdown, The Unfaithful Servants, and Borderide Bluegrass Band.
+Miriam is currently performing with partner Jeff Dill as Old Paint Duo, The Sweet Lowdown, and The Unfaithful Servants.
 In recent years she has performed with John Reischman and The Jaybirds, The Pine Siskins, Nick Hornbuckle, Jesse Cobb, Darren Nicholson Band, Balsam Range, Annie Lou, Daniel Lapp, Shearwater Bluegrass Band, Flash In The Pan, and Shady Characters.

-When not on the road, Miriam has a full teaching studio at home, teaching violin, fiddle, viola, clawhammer banjo, guitar, and piano.
+When not on the road, Miriam has a full teaching studio at home, teaching violin and fiddle, as well as banjo, guitar, and piano.
 Her wealth of classical training combined with her knowledge of fiddle music has made her a sought-after instructor, both in Victoria and across Canada.
-She regularly teaches at camps in BC and in the North West Territories.
-She led the Victoria Conservatory Fiddlers for 6 years.
+She regularly teaches at camps in BC and in the North West Territories, and recently adjudicated the North Island Folk Harmonic Festival in Courtenay, BC.
+At the Victoria Conservatory of Music she led the Conservatory Fiddlers for 6 years.
 Recent camps and workshops include Nimblefingers Bluegrass and Old Time Workshop, Gavin Lake Fiddle Camp, Beyond Trad Music Camp, Vancouver Island Music Workshop, Northern Lights Bluegrass and Old Tyme Workshop, Fiddleworks, FiddlyNess, and Chicago's Old Town School of Folk Music.